 The regulations in Article 1 would have allowed all existing commercial and corporate STRs to continue to operate in residential areas.
 And Article 1 would have done nothing to stop what Article 2 proposed: to legalize unlimited commercial and full-time STRs across Nantucket.

-complicated enough to start with.
+Several amendments were made on the Town Meeting floor, which further complicated Article 1 - it was complicated enough to start with.
 The overall sentiment in the room was utter confusion.
 Still, there was a good discussion, with some voters suggesting:

 #1.
 The proposal did not do enough to protect year-round residents who want to rent their homes now or in the future, and